Updated: Sep 16

-Other frequent causes (not a exhaustive list):
+Other frequent causes (not an exhaustive list):

-Surgery (especially surgery that includes mesh)
+Surgery -- especially surgery that includes mesh

-Pregnancy and childbirth.
-Especially labor that includes perineal tearing and subsequent scar tissue.
+Pregnancy and childbirth -- especially labor that includes perineal tearing and subsequent scar tissue.

 Trauma to the pelvis (i.e. a fall, car accident, but also abuse)

 How could my nerve get entrapped?

 Nerves weave in, out, and around most structures in the body to supply innervation and sensation.
 Nerves can commonly split muscles, weave around joints, and hang out in tight spaces.
 It's not uncommon for chronically tight muscles to place increased compression on a nerve and make them start shouting at you.
 The pudendal nerve tends to get trapped between the sacrospinous and sacrotuberous ligaments in the pelvis, for example.
 If you feel much better in a deep squat, then the nerve pain might be coming from that spot.

 Nerves need to be able to freely move, just like our muscles.
 Cases where nerves can get entrapped in the pelvis include surgical sites, especially ones that have developed scar tissue.
 Scar tissue is like superglue, it is not flexible and does not allow the structures around it to move freely as needed, which can elicit quite a lot of pain.
 Even vaginal deliveries that require an episiotomy (a surgical cut to increase the birth canal) have been culprits of pudendal nerve entrapment.

 Pain anywhere along the nerve pathway.
 Nerve pain often is described as sharp, shooting, burning, tingling, stabbing.

 Pain with sitting (due to compression), however sitting on the toilet may provide relief.